brycewray/hugo-site/content/privacy/index.md

 This site uses [Fathom Analytics](https://usefathom.com), which [does not store your personal data in any way](https://usefathom.com/blog/anonymization).
 Please refer also to my article, "[Fathom Analytics: count on it](/posts/2020/06/fathom-analytics-count-on-it/)."

+## giscus

+The site's [giscus](https://giscus.app) commenting system, which is based on the [GitHub Discussions search API](https://docs.github.com/en/graphql/guides/using-the-graphql-api-for-discussions#search), performs no tracking.

 ## Mastodon

 This site reproduces [Mastodon](https://join.mastodon.org) toots as purely static text and downloaded images with no tracking involved.
 Each toot is linked to its original location on the applicable Mastodon instance.